Projection method for mean resolvent analysis of periodic flows: Linear input-output analysis of periodic flow

-The matrix-based approach to evaluating the mean resolvent is based on the harmonic resolvent matrix, which was initially introduced by \cite{wereley1990frequency,wereley1991linear} and brought to the fore in the fluid dynamics community by \cite{padovan2020analysis}. \cite{wereley1990frequency,wereley1991linear} consider LTP systems with basic forcing and responses in the form of exponentially-modulated periodic (EMP) signals, i.e.
+The matrix-based approach to evaluating the mean resolvent is based on the harmonic resolvent matrix, which was initially introduced by Wereley \& Hall \citep{wereley1990frequency,wereley1991linear} and brought to the fore in the fluid dynamics community by Padovan, Otto \& Rowley \citep{padovan2020analysis}.
+Refs.~\onlinecite{wereley1990frequency,wereley1991linear} consider LTP systems with basic forcing and responses in the form of exponentially-modulated periodic (EMP) signals, i.e.

 Plugging (\ref{eq:EMP}) and (\ref{eq:eq6}) into the LTP system (\ref{eq:eq3MR}-\ref{eq:eq3bisMR}) and using a harmonic balance procedure \citep{khalil2002nonlinear}, one finds an infinite-dimensional linear mapping relating the frequency coefficients of the input to the frequency coefficients of the output